How to Manage Change and Build Employee Commitment

 The change leadership team also needs to recognize the fact that the employees will experience the changes in many different ways.
 They will professionally react to the introduction of the changes, but even more importantly, they will respond to the changes at the personal level—and this can be the most powerful response of all.

-This is because employees need to travel through the four phases of personal reaction to change before they are ready to accept and integrate the changes.
-While some employees will move through all four phases in ten minutes; other employees will take months to traverse the same path.
+This is because employees need to travel through the six phases of personal reaction to change before they are ready to accept and integrate the changes.
+While some employees will move through all six phases in ten minutes; other employees will take months to traverse the same path.

 What the Introduction of the Change Needs to Accomplish